rupamroy/windows-remove-node-modules/README.md

 ### How ###
 1. Copy the file rm-node.sh into any folder in your machine defined in you [PATH](http://superuser.com/questions/341192/how-can-i-display-the-contents-of-an-environment-variable-from-the-command-promp) variable
-2. Open GIT bash and mode to teh directory where you have the folder that you want to delete Example : Say i want to delete folder  c:\dev\myApp
+2. Open GIT bash and mode to the directory where you have the folder that you want to delete Example : Say I want to delete folder  c:\dev\myApp

   ```
   $ cd c: